siestx/Secure-Password-Generator/README.md

 # SecurePasswordGenerator
 It's a open source Secure Password Generator to help with very secure passwords.

+WARNING!
+If you want the tool to work please download the library colorama ( py -m pip install colorama or pip install colorama )

 v1.5 Change log :
 Updated some prints.